NoVoiceUnheard/nvu-wp-plugins/readme.md

 ## TO DO:
 ### Phase 1
 - [x] Create custom child theme
+- [ ] Create theme as a git submodule
 - [ ] AMP (mobile seo and performance)
   - Verify required plugins are supported
 - [ ] Setup [forms](/docs/sitemap.md#forms-user-submissions)